vbilopav/PgComment/README.md

 ## Direct download

-You can download zip archive with latest build [here](https://github.com/vbilopav/PgComment/releases/tag/v2.0)
+You can download zip archive with latest builds [here](https://github.com/vbilopav/PgComment/releases/download/v2.0/pgcomment.zip)

+Archive contains already built executables fow Windows 10, Linux and Mac systems.

+Note:
+Linux and Mac version may not be thoroughly tested, they should work without problems theoretically.
+If you find any issues or bug, please open [new issue here](https://github.com/vbilopav/PgComment/issues/new).

 ## Support